-Imagine this: You’re at the beach in Mexico with your 12-year-old daughter.
-She bends over to pick up her towel and you notice a hump on one side of her back.
+Imagine this: You’re at the beach with your 13-year-old teen.
+They bend over to pick up a towel and you notice a hump on one side of their back.
 Upon returning home, you go to your family doctor.
-He asks your daughter to bend forward, and the doctor glances at their back.
-“It looks like it might be scoliosis, so let’s send her for an X-Ray.”
+Your teen is asked to bend forward, and the doctor glances at their back.
+“It looks like it might be scoliosis, so let’s send for an X-Ray.”
 Walking out of the clinic, your mind is buzzing with questions.

-Now, shift into the girl’s shoes: your mom is freaking out, you don’t get why.
+Now, shift into the teen’s shoes: your mom is freaking out, you don’t get why.
 The doctor said something about a curve, so you search #scoliosis on instagram – people post about wearing huge plastic braces, having back pain, undergoing surgeries.
 You don’t know ANYone at school who has scoliosis.
 “What is going to happen to me?
 What are people at school going to think?”